Articles in this section

 Watch Aaron Rubin pack an order in 25 seconds

 The number of peripheral buttons will vary depending on your needs.
-However, if you have multiple adaptive packing stations, each should use an identical layout and number of buttons.
-This is important in order to streamline the configuration of and troubleshooting for the Adaptive Controller.
+If you have multiple adaptive packing stations, each should use an identical layout and number of buttons — this ensures consistent configuration and simplifies troubleshooting.

 Step 3: System Setup

-Each packing station will need to run a Windows operating system.
+Each packing station must run a Windows operating system.
 On each Windows machine, download the following software:

-AntiMicro is a free and open source program which allows you to assign custom input to gamepad buttons.
-To install, simply download the installer file from SourceForge, navigate to the download directory, and double-click the installer file.
-You will likely need administrator permission on the system to approve the installation.
+AntiMicro is a free, open-source program that lets you assign custom input to gamepad buttons.
+To install, download the installer from SourceForge, navigate to the download directory, and double-click the installer file.
+Administrator permission may be required to approve the installation.

 adaptive5.png

-After successfully running the installer, you should see a new desktop icon for AntiMicro.
+After running the installer, a new desktop icon for AntiMicro will appear.

-Note: If for some reason you cannot use AntiMicro, other interpolating software is available. reWASD for Windows can be downloaded and configured in much the same manner.
+If you cannot use AntiMicro, reWASD for Windows is an alternative that can be downloaded and configured in much the same way.

 Next, configure Windows to allow use of all gamepad buttons.
 Navigate to Windows settings and select Gaming.